seanox/virtual-environment/README.md

 https://seanox.com/KXJ7W3TN/master-10.1.0.7z

-Included are various development environment and tools for Java and Node.js, incl. a preconfigured Eclipse, a PostgreSQL database and much more.
+Included are various development environment and tools for Java and Node.js, incl. a customized Eclipse, a PostgreSQL database and much more.

 Start `master.exe B: attach`.